orsonteodoro/oiledmachine-overlay/README.md

 To get a nice table of vulnerability protection per `<flag>`, ask the AI/LLM this:

-Give me a y/n table of what would be protected against for code execution, privilege escalation, data tampering, information disclosure, denial of service for `<flag>`.
+Give me a y, n, n/a table of what would be protected against for code execution, privilege escalation, data tampering, information disclosure, denial of service for `<flag>`.
 Also include performance impact as a normalized decimal multiple.
 Give me the performance impacts for both amd64 and arm64 and as a best case and